ghbrown/ghbrown.github.io/content/_index.md

 ---

-I am a first year Ph.D. student in the Computational Science, Engineering, and Mathematics graduate program in the Oden Institute at the University of Texas at Austin.
+I am a second year Ph.D. student in the Computational Science, Engineering, and Mathematics graduate program in the Oden Institute advised by {{< glink dest=https://web.ma.utexas.edu/users/jkileel/ text="Joe Kileel" color="y" >}}.

 I graduated from the University of Notre Dame in 2020 with my bachelor's in Mechanical Engineering, and from the University of Illinois Urbana-Champaign in 2022 with my master's in Theoretical and Applied Mechanics.

 My primary focus is on computational and applied mathematics, especially numerical analysis, (multi)linear algebra, and optimization.
-I also enjoy the connections and combinations of these topics with other fields like high performance computing, theoretical computer science, and multiscale modeling.
+I also enjoy the intersections of these topics with high performance computing, theoretical computer science, and multiscale modeling.

 ---